 Now look at your notes carefully.
 Think where these self-deprecating beliefs came from and analyze how reliable this source was.

 For example, your ex-partner might have told you that you are bad at cooking.
 Consider how valid is his judgement.
 Did anyone else share his point of view?
 Did anyone tell you that you are an amazing cook?
-What is your own opinion on this before you met him?
+What was your own opinion on this before you met him?
 Keep asking yourself questions about this belief and look for counter-arguments until you weaken it.

 Great thing about this step is that once you do it for one of your negative beliefs, it will be much easier to change other ones, since you will already know that they are not as solid, as they seem at first.